AthenaDecisionSystems/athena-owl-core/docs/design.md

 # Owl Agent Backend Design

-For tuning and enhancing the OWL backend, the code is in [athena-owl-core/owl-agent-backend](https://github.com/AthenaDecisionSystems/athena-owl-core/tree/main/owl-agent-backend), this chapter explains the code and implementation approach, and then how to continue developing and testing the backend.
+For modifying and enhancing the OwlAgent Framework backend, the code is in [athena-owl-core/owl-agent-backend](https://github.com/AthenaDecisionSystems/athena-owl-core/tree/main/owl-agent-backend).
+This chapter explains the code and implementation approach, and then how to continue developing and testing the backend.

 ## The core concepts

-The core concepts the framework manages are the assistant, agents, tools, prompts in the following relationship:
+The core concepts the framework manages are assistants, agents, tools, and prompts.
+Here is a how they are related:

 ![](./diagrams/owl_entities.drawio.png){ width=900 }

-Assistant supports a specific business use cases, like helping a worker in a specific task of a business process, which may involve the coordination of multiple agents.
+An *Assistant* supports a specific business use case, like helping a worker in a specific task of a business process, which may involve the coordination of multiple agents.
 Assistants may be stateful to keep state of the conversation with snapshot capabilities.

-Agent are a grouping of Large Language Model or fine tuned smaller Language Models, with prompt and tools.
-Retriever can be defined as tool to access a collection within a vector store.
+An *Agent* is a grouping of Large Language Model or fine tuned smaller Language Models, each with a prompt and tools, to accomplish a subtask of the assistant.
+A *retriever* is a tool to access a collection or document within a vector store.
 So using RAG means using a retriever.

 ## Code organization